 Peel the onions and cut them into long slices, thin enough to soften but thick enough so they don’t burn too quickly.
 If you prefer rounds, that works as well.

 Add oil to a large non-stick pot over medium heat.
 (I love my GreenPan because it doesn’t usually need much oil.)
 Add the onions, good-quality grass-fed butter, and salt.
 I always use Celtic gray salt.
-Since I’m using salted butter, I don’t add much salt.
+Since I use salted butter, I don’t add much salt.

-After you hear the onions start to sizzle, turn the heat to low.
+After you hear the onions start to sizzle, slightly reduce the heat.
 Cover the pot with a lid, but crack it slightly so steam can escape.
 Let the onions cook until they turn brown and translucent.
-This should take about 40 minutes.

-After 40 minutes, remove the lid so the onions can get nice and jammy.
-Cook for another 25 minutes.
+Then remove the lid so the onions can get nice and jammy.
+Cook until they have achieved a deep caramel color.

 To prevent burning, stir often and check to see if a bit more oil or butter is needed.
 Since onions release water, I never usually need to add any more fat.